peteseta/physics-ia/main.typ

 // comment on error bars - quite large but still acceptable and shows the peak at 29.

-The graph cannot be linearized within the scope of the IA due to requiring Taylor series approximations #r.taylor.
+The graph cannot be linearized within the scope of the IA due to requiring Taylor series approximations @ratkowskyTaylorSeriesLinearization1975.
 Therefore, the data will be compared to the theoretical simulation data, to which a Gaussian function is fitted.

 == Comparison with Theoretical Data
 Using the process outlined in @background_information, the theoretical harmonic